 Training: TCAT-Morristown will provide annual suicide prevention training to faculty and staff.
-The training can be scheduled offered through third party providers via relationships with community-based organizations/individuals and/or the Tennessee Suicide Prevention Network or local agency.

-Dissemination of Information: TCAT-Morristown will promote the available resources related to suicide prevention services to include, but not be limited to, its Partnership Relationships, campus resources, the National Suicide Prevention Lifeline, and/ or Crisis Text Line on the TCAT-Morristown website and/or additional campus media and training formats.
+The training can be scheduled offered through third party providers via relationships with community-based organizations/individuals and/or the to include, but not be limited to, its Partnership Relationships, campus resources, the National Suicide Prevention Lifeline, and/ or Crisis Text Line on the TCAT-Morristown website and/or additional campus media and training formats.